Cannabinoid hyperemesis syndrome: Hyperemetic phase

 The hyperemetic phase is characterized by the full syndromal symptoms of CHS, including persistent nausea, vomiting, abdominal pain, and retching.
 Retching can occur up to five times per hour.
 Acute episodes of cannabinoid hyperemesis typically last for 24–48 hours.
 The symptoms experienced in this phase are cyclical, and can recur unpredictably in intervals of weeks to months.
 It is very difficult to take food or medicine by mouth during this stage, and patients may develop a fear of eating.
 Weight loss and dehydration due to decreased oral intake and vomiting are possible.
 It is during this hyperemetic phase that people with CHS are likely to present to the emergency department of the hospital for treatment.

-Treatment via hot water, sometimes for hours at a time, relieves symptoms for many patients, which can result in compulsive bathing or showering.
+Many patients learn through experience that long hot showers or baths relieve symptoms, which can lead to compulsive hot water bathing.
+Thus, lengthy hot showers or baths are a diagnostic indicator for CHS.
 People have described the hot water relief as "temperature-dependent," meaning that hotter temperatures provide greater relief.

 Recovery phase

-The recovery phase begins after the patient abstains from cannabis consumption, but the time for resolution of symptoms is unclear: it has been reported to occur within two weeks, or to take one to three months.

-Lost weight can be regained due to a restoration of normal oral intake, and compulsive bathing/showering can give way to normal patterns of behavior.
-If a person in this phase consumes cannabis again, their symptoms tend to come back.
-Relapses are common due to reinitiation of cannabis consumption, following which many people use or increase their use of cannabis due to concerns about nausea.
-Increased patient education may be necessary.
+The recovery phase begins after the patient abstains from cannabis consumption, but the time for resolution of symptoms is unclear: it has been reported to occur within two weeks in some cases, but in others it may take one to three months.
+Patients often regain lost weight with adequate hydration and caloric intake.
+Long hot showers or baths (hot water hydrotherapy) continue to provide symptomatic relief (similar to the hyperemesis phase), but as CHS symptom severity lessens with sustained abstinence, the need for hot water bathing recedes.
+If a person in this phase consumes cannabis again, their symptoms usually return.
+Relapses are common due to resuming cannabis consumption, developing tolerance, using cannabis more often and shifting to higher potency formulations to achieve the desired high, and, when nausea returns, consuming even more cannabis (since it initially has an anti-emetic effect).
+Education about this vicious cycle, along with evidence-based treatment for cannabis use disorder, such as motivational interviewing and relapse prevention, often prove beneficial.

 Complications

-Two deaths were reported as complications of associated kidney failure and electrolyte disorders.
+Complications include persistent vomiting and dehydration, which may lead to kidney failure and electrolyte imbalances.
+In the scientific literature, a 2016 case report documented the first known deaths associated with cannabinoid hyperemesis syndrome (CHS), in which two men died from hyponatremic dehydration.